metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 6. Select **Next**.
 7. Select **Configure** to choose (or create) a S3 bucket that will store your files.
 ![save-s3-bucket](/images/aws-cur/save-s3-bucket.png)
 8. Provide a **Report path prefix**, such as `CostAndUsageReports`.
-Do not include any leaning or trailing forward slashes; doing so may distort the file hierarchy output by AWS.
+Do not include any leading or trailing forward slashes; doing so may distort the file hierarchy output by AWS.
 9. Select **Hourly** under Time granularity.
 10. Select your preferred Report versioning method.
 Overwriting the existing report may save on your storage costs in the future.
 11. Leave all data integration options unchecked.